-We believe the design of our ClearPoint system can significantly simplify how stereotactic neurological interventions are performed.
-Instead of relying on the indirect guidance of pre-operative imaging, our ClearPoint system is based on a direct approach, in which a physician is guided by high resolution MRI during the procedure, which is designed to be performed in a standard hospital-based MRI scanner instead of a traditional operating room.
+We believe the design of our ClearPoint system can significantly simplify how stereotactic neurosurgical interventions are performed.
+Instead of relying on the indirect guidance of pre-operative imaging, our ClearPoint system is based on a direct approach, during which a physician is guided by real-time, high resolution MRI.
+The procedure is designed to be performed in a standard hospital-based MRI scanner or intra-operative MRI, instead of a traditional operating room.